More than 29 Million Americans Have Diabetes and Don’t Know It

 Are You One of the 8 Million With Diabetes?

-Find out on March 28.
+Find out today.
 Schedule an appointment with your Family Medicine doctor at Hudson Physicians and get checked.
 If you do have diabetes, we can provide tips to help support your health and minimize your risk of developing complications.
 If you don’t have diabetes, we can suggest lifestyle steps that can help you prevent the disease in the future.
 Wouldn’t it be better to know?